 So, I concluded, to the best of my ability, and to the degree that I could discern and comprehend the medical information at the time I got offered the first vaccine dose, that the best decision for me and my body was not to get vaccinated.
 What I did start doing though, was supplement with Vitamin D and making sure I had everything I needed for early treatment.
-To this day, April 2nd 2022, I have not had Covid-19 (not that I’m aware of at least), yet the ones in my family who’ve had it has been following the early treatment plan and only experienced a very mild, short disease span.
+To this day, April 2nd 2022, I have not had Covid-19 (not that I’m aware of at least), yet those in my family who’ve had it have been following the early treatment plan and only experienced a very mild, short disease span.

 I find it difficult to grasp why the Covid-vaccines has created so much tension and fraught in our public discourse.
 During the fall of 2021 the Covid-rhetoric really started heating up, even in my home country Norway, were we usually are so meek and timid.
 Somehow the unvaccinated were now to blame for everything that is not getting us back to “normal”.
 Even with the real complexity of the situation, and the impossible categorization of people, when you’re dealing with a mutating virus that changes the rules of the game every week, if not every day.